NPC Framework - REBORN

 ROLES

+Roles are optional.
+You'll use them only for important NPCs, usually recurring cast.
 Roles are TLB substitutes for Reaction.
 I can't use Reactions.
 I don't know how to play a NPC who is wary or curious if I don't know why they are like this.
 How do NPCs contribute to the plot, fiction, story, or emergent narrative?
 That's where Roles come in.
 Roles outline the deep personality traits, and sometimes desires, of an NPC.
 TLB has a table for default roles, but you're encouraged to build roles that fit the adventure or setting.

 Example: